 Buck Alamo had its North American premiere at Calgary International Film Festival and recently won the coveted Audience Award at the 2021 Austin Film Festival.

 Our lives burn brightly from the day we are born, the fire of our existence, small and gentle at birth before growing.
-As we add more and more logs to the fire throughout our life, its heat increases year on year.
+As we add more and more logs to the fire throughout our life, its heat increases yearly.
 But, as we reach the end of our time on Earth, the flames slowly fade, leaving nothing but embers in their wake.
 Our memories are made from the sparks this fire creates, some bright and bold, while others quickly lose their energy before floating away on the wind of time.

 For Eli Cody (Sonny Carl Davis), his fire burned with ferocity under his adopted stage name of Buck Alamo.
 But, as his life nears its end, Eli has yet to face many of the sparks his bonfire created.
-However, no man can run forever, and as his body betrays him, his memories are all that is left, some haunting, some beautiful and some full of regret.
+However, no man can run forever, and as his body betrays him, his memories are all that are left, some haunting, some beautiful and some full of regret.
 And despite having spent his life charming his way out of tricky situations while running from the worst parts of himself, time is ticking as the final flames of his life are reduced to a mere glow.

 Director Ben Epstein carefully ensures Eli’s journey never succumbs to simple narrative devices.
 For example, Buck Alamo could have quickly become a story of redemption, judgement or spirituality.
-Yet, while these themes run through its one hour, seventeen-minute runtime, no one element dominates the story.
+Yet, while these themes run through its one-hour, seventeen-minute runtime, no one element dominates the story.
 Instead, we are offered an emotional ballad as one man comes to terms with himself, his life and his choices.
-His final days on Earth, a kaleidoscope of memories; some good, some bad, but all irreversible as death comes knocking.
+His final days on Earth are a kaleidoscope of memories; some good, some bad, but all irreversible as death comes knocking.
 And while Buck/Eli may have every intention of making amends with the daughters he let down through his drugs and alcohol abuse, more important is his ability to forgive himself and understand the reasons for his choices, both good and bad.

-READ MORE: THE OULAWS
+READ MORE: THE OUTLAWS